Skip to main content

 2. Find your license in the table and copy your License Key

-3. Open WP Admin > MapSVG and paste your License Key in the activation info box on top
+3. Open WP Admin > MapSVG and paste your License Key in the activation info box at the top

 4. Click Activate